Children’s House Directress

 When not at HMS you would likely find Jennifer spending time with her husband hiking, kayaking, running or just sitting at home watching old movies and knitting.
 She also likes to volunteer at church and at Cups Cafe.

 “It is an honor to be part of the Hudson Montessori School family.
 I feel so privileged to be able to journey with these children through the early years of their lives.”

-In her spare time she can be found supporting our local Cleveland sports teams, walking through her favorite stores (Target and JoAnn Fabrics) looking for crafty things to do, and spending time at home with her two cats, Furnando and Orbi.
-She is looking forward to countless more magnificant years of guiding children toward their own self-discoveries!
+In her spare time, she can be found supporting our local Cleveland sports teams, walking through her favorite stores (Target and JoAnn Fabrics) looking for crafty things to do, and spending time at home with her two cats, Furnando and Orbi.
+She is looking forward to countless more magnificent years of guiding children toward their own self-discoveries!

 Cindi and her family are very involved with 4H and helping Veterans.
 She is an instructor for a Veteran’s creative writing class through Warrior’s Journey Home and Wick Poetry Center at Kent State Univerisity.
 Cindi, her husband, and two daughters use their horses to help Veterans with post-combat issues.
 Cindi can never get enough of the outdoors and enjoys riding her horse, sailing, hiking, biking and exploring the natural world of Ohio.
 She is excited to be back in the Montessori classroom where she always felt at home.